 "Families in the Electronic Age"

 Technology has an ever-increasing presence in our lives.
-Schools rely on the electronic posting of grades, e-mail notifications for misbehavior, alerts, and other school announcements.
-Communication and interactions that once happened in the classroom now occur over the Internet and cell phones.
-Bullying is no exception.
+Schools rely on the electronic posting of grades,

 This session addresses numerous issues that parents, tweens, and teens face with the integration of technology into society.
 Cyberbullying is discussed with both parents and children, using presentations developed by NetSmartz®, a program of the National Center for Missing & Exploited Children.
 Each family observes strategic facilitation on leading a discussion about the dangers of the Internet and what to do about cyberbullying.

 It is important not to pick just one or two symptoms to determine whether there is a bullying situation; rather, look for patterns or a combination of behaviors.

 Symptoms That Someone May Be a Target of Bullying:

 - Loss of interest in or fear of normal activity